adarsh3101/myproject/README.md

 5.After that I logged in to my azure account and created azure storage account.
 6.After that I have created a container with blob storage and uploaded my project code into the container.
 7.After that I started my static web sevice and deployed my website on azure static web services.
-8.Finally my website was deployed on the azure web services and ready to use...
+8.Finally my website was deployed on the azure web services and ready to use.